 Stray dogs and monkeys roam many places in Bali.
 Monkeys will steal your items if you’re not careful, while stray dogs may bite and infect you with rabies.
 When walking or relaxing in places likely to harbor these animals, it’s advisable to be on the lookout.
 Or you can avoid such aces altogether.

 Bali abounds with beautiful sceneries.
 Couple that with the friendliness and warmth of the locals, the local cuisine, and the vibrant culture and your tour of this Indonesian island will not have a moment of boredom.
 Learning a few words of the local language before visiting would help.
 You want to blend in more and not appear too much of a stranger.

-Thanks to this Hvac Tacoma specialist for sponsoring this post!
+Thanks to this hypnotherapist for sponsoring this post!